Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Cross-Checking: Verifying answers during the exam through alternative methods

 🚀 Cross-checking is a valuable skill that helps you verify your answers during an exam by using alternative methods.
 This ensures that your answers are correct and boosts your confidence.
-Imagine you are at a local market in India, and you want to make sure you have received the correct change after buying some vegetables.
-You can count the money in different ways to verify the total.
-Similarly, in exams, you can use different methods to check your answers.
+Imagine you're at a local market in India, buying vegetables.
+You calculate the total cost in your head, but to be sure, you use a calculator to check your math.
+This is similar to cross-checking in exams, where you use different methods to confirm your answers.

 Examples💡

-Example 2: If you calculated the area of a rectangle by multiplying length and width, you can cross-check by dividing the area by one side to see if you get the other side.
-For instance, if the area is 20 square meters and the length is 5 meters, dividing 20 by 5 should give you the width, which is 4 meters.
+Example 2: If you calculated the area of a rectangle as 20 square meters using the formula length × width, you can cross-check by dividing the area by the length to see if you get the width.

 Common Mistakes to Avoid⚠️